bernie-skipole/webparametrics/docs/index.md

 ## Set up container acremscope-db

 This is the first project, a container serving a database for The Astronomy Centre Remscope.
-At this moment it is only created to test LXD, the container itself will be populated later.

 Note Ubuntu 20.04 is a long tem support distribution, so, as user bernard: